Abberbury History, Family Crest & Coats of Arms

 Another 46 words (3 lines of text) are included under the topic Early Abberbury Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Abberbury family to the New World and Oceana
+Migration of the Abberbury family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Abberbury family to immigrate North America: Thomas Adderby, who came to Virginia in 1637.

 - ^ Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)